hjdarnel/slack-gamebot/README.md

 This command can also update a user's registration, for example after the user has been renamed.
 The bot notices user renames, but this may be necessary if the bot wasn't running during that operation.

 ```
-gamebot register
+pp register

 Welcome back Victor Barna!
 I've updated your registration.
 ```

-You can also remove yourself from the leaderboard with `gamebot unregister me` and re-register youself again with `gamebot register`.
+You can also remove yourself from the leaderboard with `pp unregister me` and re-register youself again with `pp register`.
 The data is not removed, but the user will no longer appear in the leaderboards and cannot participate in challenges.

 #### pp challenge &lt;opponent&gt; ... [with &lt;teammate&gt; ...]